-70. MOH shall continue to coordinate local affordable housing efforts and set strategies and priorities to address the housing and community development needs of low-income San Franciscans.
+69. MOH shall continue to coordinate local affordable housing efforts and set strategies and priorities to address the housing and community development needs of low-income San Franciscans.

-Lead Agency: Mayor's Office of Housing

-Programs: Citywide Loan Committee, San Francisco's 2010-2015 Consolidated Plan,

-2010-2011 Action Plan
+Programs: Citywide Loan Committee, San Francisco's 2010-2015 Consolidated Plan, 2010-2011 Action Plan

-Funding Source: Annual Work Program

-Schedule: Ongoing

-71. The City shall continue to implement the Housing Trust Fund.
+70. The City shall continue to implement the Housing Trust Fund.
 The San Francisco Housing Trust Fund was a ballet-initiative measure that was passed in November of 2012.
 The Housing Trust Fund begins in year one with a general fund revenue transfer of \$20 million and increases to \$50 million over time.
 The Housing Trust Fund will capture revenue from former Redevelopment Agency Tax Increment funds (an example of what is being referred to as "boomerang" funds in post-redevelopment California), a small portion of the Hotel Tax which has been appropriated yearly for affordable housing, plus an additional \$13 million in new General Fund revenue from an increase in business license fees.
 The consensus business tax reform measure, Proposition E, which also passed on the November ballot, will generate \$28.5 million in the first year-\$13 million of which will go to fund affordable and workforce housing.
 It is estimated that \$1.5 billion will be invested in affordable housing.
-In additional funding sources for affordable housing in accordance with the Proposition K Affordable Housing Goals ballot-initiative measure passed in November of 2014.
+In addition to the Housing Trust fund, City Agencies and other institutions will continue to work on additional funding sources for affordable housing in accordance with the Proposition K Affordable Housing Goals ballot-initiative measure.